 The final page displays a unique access link.
 You must communicate this link to the students.

 When the students visit the link, they are presented with your assignment.

 Visit the My Results section at the top of the page, then select the activity you want to see results for.

 Individual students' results are available as soon as the student has completed the activity.

-Airplane, Anagram, Conveyor belt, Correct conveyor, Crossword, Find the match, Group sort, Higher or lower, Labelled diagram, Match up, Maze chase, Missing word, Quiz, Rank order, True or false, Unscramble, Whack-a-mole and Wordsearch.
+Airplane, Anagram, Balloon pop, Conveyor belt, Crossword, Find the match, Flash cards, Gameshow quiz, Group sort, Hangman, Higher or lower, Image quiz, Labelled diagram, Match up, Matching pairs, Maze chase, Missing word, Quiz, Rank order, Speed quiz, Speed sorting, Spell the word, True or false, Type the number, Unjumble, Unscramble, Whack-a-mole, Win or lose quiz, Wordsearch.